RoundTable

 Designing a solution

 Understanding the struggles of new and current worldbuilders, as well as the solutions that already exist, helped to develop a perspective on how RoundTable can provide better solutions for worldbuilders.
 From these, I learned that creators are already using online resources for writing and are interested in working collaboratively with their gaming groups to create fictional worlds.
-As well as a large portion of new world-builders find it difficult to start creating and will most likely have issues with structuring and organizing their expansive projects.
+A large portion of new world-builders find it difficult to start creating and will most likely have issues with structuring and organizing their expansive projects.

-Given these insights, I found that the primary solution to these wants and struggles would be designing a web application where worldbuilders of any experience level can collaborate, lean on for structural resources, and use as a platform for forming a world organization.
+Given these insights, I found that the primary solution to these wants and struggles would be designing a web application where worldbuilders of any experience level can collaborate, lean on for structural resources, and use as a web application for forming a world organization.
 Secondly, the need for productive vectors of collaboration and idea generation led me to design a tabletop game that helps to facilitate collaboration between group members regardless of worldbuilding skill or knowledge.

 Building an Identity